jaymell/nodeCf/README.md

 * account -- your AWS account number
 * environment -- the name of the environment -- e.g., 'dev', 'qa', 'production'
 * application -- this can be anything, but the name of your repository is a good default; it is used for naming and uniquely identifying resources
-* infraBucket -- Cloudformation stacks over a certain size must first be uploaded to s3; as a result, nodeCf requires the name of a bucket to use for deployments; the scripts will handle creating it for you
+* infraBucket -- Cloudformation stacks over a certain size must first be uploaded to s3; as a result, nodeCf requires the name of a bucket to use for deployments; the scripts will handle creating it for you.

 Example stacks.yml:
 ```